 Processing large volumes of textual data

-Today’s machines can analyse more language-based data than humans, without needing a break and in a consistent, (and if constructed well) unbiased way.
-Considering the staggering amount of unstructured data that is generated every day, from medical records to social media, automation will be critical to fully analyse text and speech data efficiently.
+Today’s machines can analyse more language-based data than humans without needing a break and in a consistent (and if constructed well) unbiased way.
+Automation will be critical to thoroughly analysing text and speech data, considering the staggering amount of unstructured data generated daily, from medical records to social media.

 The most well-known examples are Google Assistant, Siri and Alexa.
-People use Google translate every day for translating text in all kinds of different languages.
-Or the app Grammarly which helps people improve their writing skills by automatically detecting grammar and spelling mistakes.
+People use Google translate every day to translate text into all kinds of different languages.
+Or the app Grammarly helps people improve their writing skills by automatically detecting grammar and spelling mistakes.

-They are still far from perfect of course but the increase in accuracy has made huge leaps in the past decade.
+Of course, they are still far from perfect, but the increase in accuracy has made giant leaps in the past decade.

 Structuring a highly unstructured data source

-We might not always be aware of it but we, as colleagues on the work floor, do not always communicate in a clear way.
-The way we chat with each other since the dawn of the internet hasn’t made it all that easier, reading through all the colloquialisms, abbreviations and misspellings.
-As frustratingly it is for us to keep track of all this different communication styles and information sources, imagine how it would be for a software program.
+We might not always be aware of it, but we, colleagues on the work floor, do not always communicate clearly.
+The way we chat since the dawn of the internet hasn’t made it all that more accessible, reading through all the colloquialisms, abbreviations and misspellings.
+As frustratingly it is for us to keep track of all these different communication styles and information sources, imagine how it would be for a software program.

-But with the help of NLP, computer programs made huge leaps to analyse and interpret human language and position them into an appropriate context.
+But with the help of NLP, computer programs made considerable leaps to analyse and interpret human language and position them in an appropriate context.

 A revolutionary approach

-First, to automate these processes and deliver accurate responses, you’ll need machine learning.
-The ability to instruct computer programs to automatically learn from data.
+First, to automate these processes and deliver accurate responses, you’ll need machine learning—the ability to instruct computer programs to learn from data automatically.

 This is where the expertise of ML2Grow comes into play.

-To recap, machine learning is the process of applying algorithms that teach machines how to automatically learn and improve from experience without being explicitly programmed.
+To recap, machine learning is the process of applying algorithms that teach machines how to learn and improve from experience without being explicitly programmed automatically.

 The first step is to know what the machine needs to learn.
-We create a learning framework and provide relevant and clean data for the machine to learn from.
-Input is key here.
-Garbage in, garbage out.
+We create a learning framework and provide relevant and clean data for the device to learn from.
+Input is vital here—garbage in, garbage out.

-Unlike a programmed tool that you can buy everywhere, a machine learning model can generalize and deal with novel cases.
-If the model stumbles on something it has seen before then it can use its prior learning to evaluate the case.
+Unlike a programmed tool you can buy everywhere, a machine learning model can generalise and deal with novel cases.
+If the model stumbles on something it has seen before, it can use its prior learning to evaluate the circumstance.

-The big value for businesses lies here in the fact that NLP features can turn unstructured text into useable data and insights in no time and where the model continuously improve at the task you’ve set.
+The excellent value for businesses is that NLP features can turn unstructured text into useable data and insights in no time and where the model continuously improves at the task you’ve set.

-We can put any sort of text into our machine model: social media comments, online reviews, survey responses, even financial, medical, legal and regulatory documents.
+We can put any text into our machine model: social media comments, online reviews, survey responses, and even financial, medical, legal and regulatory documents.

 How does it work?

-In general terms, NLP tasks break down language into shorter, elemental pieces, try to understand relationships between the pieces and explore how the pieces work together to create meaning.
+In general terms, NLP tasks break down language into shorter, elemental pieces, try to understand relationships between the parts and explore how the details work together to create meaning.

-When you look at a chunk of text, there are always three important layers to analyse.
+When you look at a chunk of text, there are always three crucial layers to analyse.

 Sentences and words can have many different interpretations, e.g. consider the sentence: “Greg’s ball cleared the fence.”
-Europeans would think that ‘the ball’ refers to a soccer ball, while most Americans might think of a baseball instead.
+Europeans think ‘the ball’ refers to a soccer ball, while most Americans think of a baseball instead.
 Without NLP systems, a computer can’t process the context.

-The second key component of text is a sentence or phrase structure, known as syntax information.
-In NLP, syntactic analysis is used to assess how the natural language aligns with the grammatical rules.
+The second key text component is a sentence or phrase structure, known as syntax information.
+In NLP, the syntactic analysis assesses how the natural language aligns with the grammatical rules.

 And at last, we must understand the context of a word or sentence.
 What is the concept being discussed?
 “It was an idyllic day to walk in the park.”
-What is the meaning of ‘idyllic’ and why was it perfect to walk in the park?
+What is the meaning of ‘idyllic’, and why was it perfect for walking in the park?
 Probably because it was warm and sunny.

 A brief overview of NLP tasks

-Basic NLP preprocessing and learning tasks include tokenization and parsing, lemmatisation/stemming, part-of-speech tagging, language detection and identification of semantic relationships.
-If you ever diagrammed sentences in grade school, you’ve done these tasks manually before.
+Basic NLP preprocessing and learning tasks include tokenisation and parsing, lemmatisation/stemming, part-of-speech tagging, language detection, and identifying semantic relationships.
+You’ve done these tasks manually if you ever diagrammed sentences in grade school.

-There are several techniques that can be used to ‘clean’ a dataset and make it more organized.
+Several techniques can be used to ‘clean’ a dataset and make it more organised.

-Is the process of determining the part-of-speech (POS) of a particular word or piece of text based on its use and context.
-It describes the characteristic structure of lexical terms within a sentence or text, therefore, we can use them for making assumptions about the semantics.
+It is the process of determining the part-of-speech (POS) of a particular word or piece of text based on its use and context.
+It describes the characteristic structure of lexical terms within a sentence or text.
+Therefore, we can use them to make assumptions about semantics.
 Other applications of POS tagging include:

 Named entity recognition

-Identifies words or phrases as useful entities.
+Identifies words or phrases as valuable entities.
 For example, NEM identifies ‘Ghent’ as a location and ‘Greg’ as a man’s name.

-Is the task of identifying if and when two words refer to the same entity.
-For example ‘he’ = ‘Greg’.
+It is the task of identifying if and when two words refer to the same entity.
+For example, ‘he’ = ‘Greg’.

 Word sense disambiguation

-Is the selection of the meaning of a word with multiple meanings through a process of semantic analysis that determine the word that makes the most sense in the given context.
+It is the selection of the meaning of a word with multiple meanings through a process of semantic analysis that determines the word that makes the most sense in the given context.